 When it comes to transportation to and from the airport, first check to see if there’s public transportation, like a subway line, available to get you to the city center.
-Even if there’s not a public transportation option, there may be private companies offering bus or train services (example: no public buses or trains run to Stansted airport in London; however, National Express offers bus services for a low price).
+Even if there’s not a public transportation option, there may be private companies offering bus or other transportation services (example: National Express offers bus services to area London airports for a low price).

 As far as the U.S. goes, it may be cost-effective to utilize Uber or Lyft to get to and from the airport or around the city.
 I used Uber’s “first ride” free credit in Boston to get me to the airport at no charge.

 Buses also tend to be a cheaper option than the subway.
-In London, a single adult bus fare costs £1.50 (versus the Tube’s £2.30 single fare), with a daily max of £4.40 charged if you travel solely by bus that day.
+In London, a single adult bus fare costs £1.50 (versus the Tube’s £2.40 single off-peak fare).

 Better yet: walk.
 It’s free, and it’s a better way to experience the place you’re in.